Long Term Capital Gains

-Long term capital gains is also known as LTCG.
-When an asset is held for a period longer than 36 months under such cases, it is considered to be long term capital gains.
-For movable assets, like mutual funds, jewellery, debt funds, etc the holding period is reduced to 24 months instead of 36 months.
-While if these assets are held for less than or equal to 12 months they are considered as short term capital assets.
-This above mentioned rule is applicable to all NRIs if the transfer date of assets is after July 10th, 2014 which doesn’t depend on the date of purchase.
+Long-term capital gains are also known as LTCG.
+When an asset is held for a period longer than 36 months under such cases, it is considered to be long-term capital gains.
+For movable assets, like mutual funds, jewelry, debt funds, etc the holding period is reduced to 24 months instead of 36 months.
+While if these assets are held for less than or equal to 12 months they are considered short-term capital assets.
+This above-mentioned rule is applicable to all NRIs if the transfer date of assets is after July 10th, 2014 which doesn’t depend on the date of purchase.
 The assets are:-

-When the above mentioned assets are in possession for a span of greater than 12 months then it will be considered as a long term capital asset.
-If these are inherited by a will, succession or gift then the duration for which these assets were in possession of the preceding owner will also be considered in determining if the asset is long term or short term capital gain asset.
+When the above-mentioned assets are in possession for a span of greater than 12 months then it will be considered as long-term capital assets.
+If these are inherited by a will, succession or gift then the duration for which these assets were in possession of the preceding owner will also be considered in determining if the asset is long term or short-term capital gain asset.
 For rights or bonus shares, the possession period of it is counted from the allotment date of these shares.

 As we can see from the graph, it is considered long term capital gains when the possession period for:-